 Oak Hill, St. Catharines

 Located at the corner of St. Paul St. West and Yates St. in St. Catharines, the home was originally constructed of brick but was later stuccoed and painted.
 The home has many classical architectural features including small pediments over the first floor windows and a large entrance portico.
-One of the most intriguing features are underground tunnels in the basement leading from the house to the lower area along Twelve Mile Creek, which at that time was part of the Welland Canal.
+One of the most intriguing features are underground tunnels in the basement leading from the house to the lower area along Twelve Mile Creek which at that time was part of the Welland Canal.
 Merritt was a member of the Refugee Slaves Friends Society and it has been speculated that the tunnels were used by runaway slaves heading north by the Underground Railroad.
 It has also been alleged that the tunnels were used to transport alcohol during Prohibition.
-It is likely that they were built to enable easier transporting of goods from the boats to the house.
+It is likely that they were built to enable easier transporting of goods from the boats in the creek to the house.
 The tunnels were sealed over in 1967.

-In 1938 the home was purchased by E.T.
+In 1938, the home was purchased by E.T.
 Sandell.
 Sandell was the owner of the Taylor & Bate brewery and Silver Spire Broadcasting Company.
 He relocated the broadcasting studios of CKTB from the Welland House to the Merritt House.
-CKTB was St. Catharines' first radio station, and it continues to broadcast out of the home.
+CKTB was St. Catharines' first radio station and it continues to broadcast out of the home.
 The house has a reputation for being haunted as a result of numerous reports of unexplained noises, odours, and other phenomena.